-- To achieve the highest cell densities, the culture medium should be changed every day as the cultures approach confluency.
-For rapidly proliferating subcultures, HDFn should be subcultured before the culture becomes confluent.
-However, HDFn can be maintained at confluence for 1-2 weeks and subsequently subcultured successfully.
-The number of subcultures (passages) that can be achieved will vary with the starting cell density and the methods employed by individual investigators. - HDFn cultures seeded at 2.5 x 10 cells/cm from cryopreserved cells should reach 80% confluency in 5-6 days.
-In this culture, most of the cells should have a bipolar morphology, and be distributed initially as individual cells.
+- To achieve the highest cell densities, change the culture medium every day as the cultures approach confluency.
+For rapidly proliferating subcultures, HCASMC should be subcultured before the culture becomes confluent.
+The number of subcultures (passages) that can be achieved will vary with the starting cell density and the methods employed by individual investigators. - HCASMC cultures seeded at 2.5 × 103 cells/cm2 from cryopreserved cells should reach 80% confluency in 7-9 days.
+In this culture, most of the cells should have a bipolar morphology when the cultures reach high density.
 Some irregularly sized and shaped cells may be observed.